FreeRCT/FreeRCT/rcd/data_format.rst

 Animation
 ~~~~~~~~~
+Animations have two layers.
+The conceptual definition is in an 'ANIM'
+block.
+This definition contains the number of frames the timing, and the
+change in x and/or y position.
+These changes are in the internal voxel
+coordinate system (256 units to get from one side to the opposite side).

+The sprites associated with an animation (at a tile width) are in 'ANSP'
+blocks.
+The latter get erased when the former is defined.
+Since the 'ANIM' sequence has to be useful for the largest tile width, for
+smaller tile sizes, an animation may contain more frames than really needed.
+Also, some changes in x or y may not be visible as they are in the sub-pixel
+range at the smaller tile size.
+The expected (and allowed) solution can be to
+display the same sprite in more frames.

-Animation sequences are defined using the 'ANIM' block.
+Animation sequences (without the sprites) are defined using the 'ANIM' block.

 ======  ======  ==========================================================
 Offset  Length  Description
 ======  ======  ==========================================================
    0       4    Magic string 'ANIM'.
-   4       4    Version number of the block '1'.
+   4       4    Version number of the block '2'.
    8       4    Length of the block excluding magic string, version, and
                   length.
-  12       2    Zoom width of a tile.
-  14       1    Person type.
+  12       1    Person type.
-  15       2    Animation type.
+  13       2    Animation type.
-  17       2    Frame count (called 'f').
+  15       2    Frame count (called 'f').
-  19     f*10   Data of all frames.
+  17      f*6   Data of all frames.
    ?
 Variable length.
 ======  ======  ==========================================================